chloetychang/cits3200-group-49/Meetings/Week 3/Internal Meeting 2.md

 ## Item 2 - Discussion on structure of Sprint 1 deliverables, and how to complete it.
 > **<Check up on whether everyone is happy with the skeleton created, any comments about how we are progressing, how to improve our workflow>**
-> ### Discussion
+ ### Discussion
- - Database migration research will be integrated into the Sprint 1 deliverables - not into official document though, but something we have to work on
+ - Database migration research will be integrated into the Sprint 1 deliverables - not part of official document, but something we have to work on
  - Implementing Tri's template into Chloe's document
  - Everyone is going to do the 1st deliverables
  - Meeting on Sunday regading the sprint 1 document